AlexAegis/rx_bevy/crates/rx_bevy_plugin/readme.md

       For each of these signals, it will not be forwarded if the subscriber is already closed.
 Unsubscription closes the subscriber, and both error and completion will also trigger an unsubscription.

+   4. TODO: A Subscription may actually be a series of subscriptions.

 ## Subjects